 - Education in Emergencies

 - Settlement and Site Planning

 - Ethics and Decision Making

 - The RedR Australia Roster and Humanitarian Careers

-Inclusions: All food, accommodation and training materials for six days and six nights.
+Inclusions: All food, accommodation and training materials for six days and five nights.
 Travel to and from the venue is not included.

 Course fees are in Fiji dollars and can be paid in full via credit card through our secure payment facility.
 Organisations are able to request to receive an invoice.

 Further instructions regarding course logistics will be provided upon payment of course fees.

 This is a five and a half day, intensive, residential course and includes both indoor and outdoor activities.